-During the second quarter of 2019, and save as disclosed above in the section entitled "RMGC Audits and Investigations", there were no material developments in any legal proceedings involving the Group.
+During the third quarter of 2019 there were no material developments in any legal proceedings involving the Group.

 Outlook

 Notwithstanding the ongoing ICSID Arbitration, the Company remains open to engagement with the Romanian authorities in order to achieve an amicable resolution of the dispute or a settlement enabling the Group to develop the Project.
 In the meantime, the Company's current plans for the ensuing year are as follows: